Age: 54

 Date Of Execution: 30 Jul 1901

-Crime Location: 138 Old Road West, Gravesend
+Crime Location: 138 Old Road West, Gravesend, Kent

 Execution Place: Maidstone